1 300 m D+

 Services on the main site

-After the race, athletes will be offered a free gourmet meal featuring organic foods from the Charlevoix region.
+After the race, athletes will be offered a free gourmet meal featuring organic food from the Charlevoix region.
 A vegetarian meal will also be available.

-Runners will be offered an excellent beer from the Microbrasserie Charlevoix or a refreshing glass of PUR Kombucha.
+Runners will be offered an excellent beer from the Microbrasserie Charlevoix or a refreshing Guru energy drink.

 There will be a massage service onsite as well as physiotherapy services.
 There will also be four small showers with hot water available.